codacy/docs/docs/repositories/managing-branches.md

 ## Pull requests

-Upon **pull requests**, Codacy automatically triggers analysis on the corresponding branch to analyze the pull request.
+Upon **pull requests**, Codacy automatically triggers analysis on the corresponding branch to analyze the pull request, **as long as the target branch of the pull request is enabled**.

 ## Analyzing other branches